 عنوان مقاله [English]

-Moritz-Pellinen method, the DTE is defined as the gradient difference of topographic potential of topography at the terrain and the potential of the condensation layer at the geoid surface.
-While in Vanicek-Martinec formulation, both real and condensation potential refers to terrain surface.
-Jekeli and Serpas (2003) applied both methods on 1^'×1' gravity data and 〖30〗^''×〖30〗^'' grids of height to geoid determination of different regions of the USA.
-They indicated that the Moritz-Pellinen method is clearly superior to Vanicek method.
+Moritz-Pellinen method, the DTE is defined as the gradient difference of topographic potential of topography at the terrain and the potential of the condensation layer at the geoid surface, while in Vanicek-Martinec method both real and condensation potential refer to terrain surface.
+In study of Jekeli and Serpas (2003) both methods were applied on 1'×1' gravity data and 30''×30'' grids of height to geoid determination of different regions of the USA.
+The results indicated that the Moritz-Pellinen method is clearly superior to Vanicek-Martinec method.
 However, in this study, our goal is not to evaluate the effectiveness of these two methods.
-The subject of this study is the propagation of DEM error in the direct and indirect topographical effects in geoid using planar approximation of the Moritz-Pellinen method.
-The integral formulas of standard deviation of the topographic effects were obtained in terms of DEM standard deviation error and error covariance function.
+The subject of this study is the propagation of DEM error in the direct and indirect topographical effects in geoid using the planar approximation of the Moritz-Pellinen method.
+The integral formulas of standard deviation of the topographical effects were obtained in terms of DEM standard deviation error and error covariance function.